- Home

 1. Christmas dinner traybake

-Making a classic Christmas dinner with all the trimmings takes time and effort.
+Making a traditional Christmas dinner with all the trimmings takes time and effort.
 And, if you’re cooking for a big group, it usually feels worth it.
 But if you’re just cooking for yourself, or even one other person, it may seem like more of a chore.

 For more Christmas dinner traybake ideas, check out the video below.